 The user has no other active accounts in the LTOS platform.

-The topic of the research that will use the EGI resources is relevant.
+The user is accessing the LTOS platform for research purposes.

 The checks that the user support team member will verify are the following:

 Is the institution reported by the user a research institution, or another legal entity with research purposes?

+NILs can provide information about the research institutions in their countris, where this is not possible, the team can refer to official EC documentation.

-If not, the request will be rejected.
+If not, the request will be suspended.

 Has a user with the same name, or with the same email another account on the LTOS platform?